 ," Kersken explains.
 "And on top of that we obviously had to carefully check and calibrate each and every measurement sensor to ensure that the data we collected wasn’t corrupted by faulty measurements."
 All in all the preparation phase took around two months before the team was able to start the actual measuring phase in the summer of 2013.
 The Fraunhofer IBP researchers conducted a total of four measuring phases preceded by an initialization phase.
 In each phase, the team ran through different scenarios in the twin houses: "The submodels of the building simulation programs involved in the validation process essentially simulate thermal storage, thermal conduction by components and materials, interaction between individual rooms, ventilation and infiltration, solar heat gain, shading, heating and the calculation of climatic conditions, as well as the distribution of solar radiation on inclined surfaces and the long-wave background temperature of the sky," says Kersken.
 "So we took measurements of all those things."
 To achieve that, the sensors collected data every second of the day and night which was then stored in the

-database specially developed by Fraunhofer IBP.
+database (only German) specially developed by Fraunhofer IBP.
 At the same time, Fraunhofer IBP’s very own

 supplied regular measurements that were also incorporated in the IMEDAS™ database.